Microchip Technology (MCHP)

 Microchip Technology Trailing 12-Month Operating Margin (GAAP)

-In Q1, Microchip Technology generated an operating profit margin of negative 10.3%, down 29.5 percentage points year on year.
+In Q1, Microchip Technology generated an operating margin profit margin of negative 10.3%, down 29.5 percentage points year on year.
 Since Microchip Technology’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, R&D, and administrative overhead increased.

 9. Earnings Per Share